Skip to main content

 The phone remains an incredibly popular communication channel

-While well aware of the risks, consumers still want a personal experience for high-value, private exchanges of information — and that’s the phone channel.
+Even with a clear understanding of the risks, consumers still prefer a personal experience for high-value, private exchanges of information — and the phone remains the channel of choice.
 Enterprises agree, ranking the phone as one of their top strategic tools for improving the customer experience.

-But today’s consumers are demanding more protection against unwanted calls and fraud, along with a way to trust phone calls again so they can safely answer those they do want — calls from financial institutions, schools, healthcare organizations and more.
-They want to know for sure when not to pick up.
+But today’s consumers want stronger protection against unwanted calls and fraud, along with a way to trust phone calls again so they can safely answer calls that matter, including those from financial institutions, schools, healthcare organizations and more.
+They want to know for sure when to pick up.

 As for businesses, they’re struggling to protect their brands and revenue from fraudulent activity.